 “I got kicked off the cheerleading team in high school after leading a revolt, which involved forging the science teacher’s signature and definitely not dissecting frogs.”

 “I know most people consider divorce a failure, but I’m proud of walking away from an unhealthy marriage after twenty years of trying to make it work.
 If I hadn’t, I’d have never found the time and energy to write my first novel.”

 “I have too many graduate degrees, and way too much student loan debt, in part because I wanted to grow up to be Robert Graves.
 I, Claudius is still one of my all time favorite books.”

 “I have an ankh tattoo.
 I got it after I wrote my first novel.
 Originally, I’d planned to get it inked celebration of my first book deal.
 But why wait, right?
 So I got the tattoo first and the deal followed.
 (Always good to believe in yourself!)”

-Inspired by her (then) nine-‐year-‐old son, who wanted to read a book featuring a biracial American kid like him visiting ancient Egypt, Jagger Jones and the Mummy’s Ankh combines magic and adventure with real historical people, places and artifacts.
+In Jagger Jones & The Mummy’s Ankh, two South Side siblings are transported three thousand years back in time to ancient Egypt and sent on quest to save the royal family in order to get back home.
+The book combines magic and adventure with real historical people, places and artifacts.
 “I’m drawn to anything that pulls different cultures together and contrasts the human values we all share with the differences that make us unique,” Malayna said.
-“So, for example, in Jagger Jones and the Mummy’s Ankh, I’ve highlighted aspects of ancient life I knew would surprise modern kids, like boys wearing makeup and kids being bald, while also excavating how things we take for granted would shock people of the past-‐-‐Jagger’s smartphone, and his little sister’s bubblegum, make quite an impression in ancient Egypt.”
+“So, for example, in Jagger Jones and the Mummy’s Ankh, I’ve highlighted aspects of ancient life I knew would surprise modern kids, like boys wearing makeup and kids being bald, while also excavating how things we take for granted would shock people of the past.
+Jagger’s smartphone, and his little sister’s bubblegum, make quite an impression in ancient Egypt.”